typst/packages/README.md

 - **Naming:** Names should not include the word "typst" (as it is redundant).
   They should also not be merely descriptive to create level grounds for everybody (e.g. not just `slides`).
+- **Documentation:** Packages should contain a `README.md` file documenting (at least briefly) what the package does and what definitions it exports.
 - **Size:** Packages should not contain large files or a large number of files.
   This will be judged on a case-by-case basis, but if it needs more than ten files, it should be well-motivated.